Intercommunal conflict in Mandatory Palestine: Arab nationalism and Arab response to Zionism

 Gorny also distinguishes several important developments that had their bearing on the confrontation and the Zionists' attitude.
 Up to 1917, Zionism was tolerated as a national movement in the Ottoman Empire.
 After 1917, Palestine became a Mandate administrated by the British, and the right of the Jewish people to a national homeland in Palestine was recognised by the British and the League of Nations.
 In 1948, the state of Israel was established.
 Simultaneously, the Palestine problem became an ever more important subject for Jews, Arabs and the international community.
 During this period the demographic balance changed from one Jew in every 23 inhabitants in 1880 to one Jew in every three inhabitants in 1947 (see table).
 Finally, Gorny says the uneven pace of Westernization gave the Jewish society a technological and organizational advantage.
 Jewish society was mainly urban, Arab society mainly rural.

-In his book Zionism and the Palestinians, Flapan distinguishes six basic concepts of Zionism's policy toward the Arabs:
+In his book Zionism and the Palestinians, Shima Flapan distinguishes six basic concepts of Zionism's policy toward the Arabs: